Ready to design and publish an ad in MailChimp's Ad Builder? First, read these tips to help optimize your content for Facebook and Instagram.

 Minimize text in your images.

 Your ad will be rejected if an image has 20% or more of its pixels dedicated to text.
-Test with Facebook's grid tool before you upload your image to MailChimp.
+Take a look at these examples for guidance, or test with Facebook's grid tool before you upload your image to MailChimp.

 Keep it simple.